About Us Solutions Business Type Contacts Support

 Transaction Regionality

-Cross-border transactions typically receive higher interchange fees compared to their domestic counterparts in which the issuing bank is located in the same country as the merchant.
+Cross-border transactions typically get higher interchange fees compared to their domestic counterparts, in which the issuing bank is located in the same country as the merchant.

 Consumer Vs. Commercial